triggermesh/docs/docs/reference/tmctl/tmctl_send-event.md

 ```
       --eventType string   CloudEvent Type attribute (default "triggermesh-local-event")
+  -f, --file string        File containing a list of events
   -h, --help               help for send-event
       --target string      Component to send the event to.
 Default is the broker
 ```